Assessment and Grading:

 Loudoun County Public Schools Expectations Regarding Assessment and Grading.

-Grades will reflect how well the student has mastered the course objectives (standards).
+Douglass School Grading and Reporting Procedures 2013-2014 Grades will primarily reflect how well the student has mastered the course objectives/standards.

-Students may retake any summative assessment they have not passed (with a C or better).
-Before being administered a retake, the studentmust demonstrate an improved understanding (correct previous testmistakes, redo a teacher assignment, meet with teacher etc.) of items he/she missed on the summative assessment.
-Once this has been completed the student may redo the assessment on his/her owntime and at a time arranged with the teacher.
+In order to demonstrate mastery/comprehension of a subject, students may retake any summative assessment they have not yet passed (with a C or better).
+However, before being administered a retake, the student must demonstrate an improved understanding of items he/she missed on the initial summative assessment (correcting previous test mistakes, completing /redoing formative assignments, conferencing with the teacher, etc.).

 Summative assessments should not be limited to tests, but should include projects, simulations and other approaches (including student critique per a rubric).

 Students will be given a “Z” for formative or summative assessments not completed on time.
 Within the allocated grading period, appropriate deadlines will be established by the teacher especially for interim/quarter grades and end of course/semester grades.
 Any "Z" will be counted as zero in the grade calculation.

 When a formative assignment is entered into Clarity, it will be linked to a standard/objective for the course (where course objectives have been added into Clarity).
 Clarity will be updated at least every two weeks.